jaames/playnote-studio/readme.md

 - Get translators in
 - launchSoundPath in pdxinfo
 - Create a PPM test suite to verify against
-- Instructions for loading PPMs in settings? or on the "no flipnotes in folder" view?
 - Website

 ## Playnote Studio